SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 and it always returns a value of the same type.
 Unlike ``flip(_:)``,
-the value that ``protoFlip(_:)`` returns isn't required to always have the same type, it just has to conform to the ``Shape`` protocol.
+the value that ``protoFlip(_:)`` returns isn't required to always have the same type --- it just has to conform to the ``Shape`` protocol.
 Put another way,
 ``protoFlip(_:)`` makes a much looser API contract with its caller